 Besides the benefits of increasing pull up weight, hitting volume targets is also key to maximize progress.
 That means challenging the body with multiple sets that come near muscle failure to promote muscle growth.

-What muscles do pull ups work?
+You might wonder about the muscles that works when doing pull ups.
 The pull up engages many recruiting muscles, but the main targets are the latisimuss dorsi (lats), the biceps, and the trapezius (traps).

 The exact ideal levels of weekly volume vary from person to person and change over time, but the back muscles can handle 15-30 sets per week while the biceps are best suited to 14-20 sets per week.
 Divided between two or three sessions a week, that’s four to ten sets of pull ups each session but in all reality, horizontal pulling exercises like rows should be incorporated for a well-rounded back.